Swash has created a series of maps showing sand bypass and transfer systems around Australia, from east coast to west.

 - Western Australia sand bypass and transfer systems map

-I’ve published a longer blog on LinkedIn that looks in more detail at my learnings from these maps, including some useful categorisations around how sand is collected and discharged.
+Our founder, Damian, published a blog on LinkedIn that looks in more detail at the learnings from these maps, including some useful categorisations around how sand is collected and discharged.

-If you have a potential project on the radar, I recommend reading that blog.
+If you have a potential project on the radar, we recommend reading that blog.

 To re-publish just the big picture here, however: